Green Technology Consultant Attorney in Louisville, Kentucky

 Economic Energy Development in Kentucky

-In the Commonwealth of Pennsylvania, the “Solar Siting Potential in Kentucky” platform is aimed at helping convert unused land into a force for clean energy and economic growth while advancing the effort to decarbonize the electric grid.
+In Kentucky, the “Solar Siting Potential in Kentucky” platform is aimed at helping convert unused land into a force for clean energy and economic growth while advancing the effort to decarbonize the electric grid.
 The State Energy Program (SEP) of the U.S. Department of Energy (DOE) is providing funding to support the Commonwealth’s Energy and Environment Cabinet (EEC).

 The program is focused on tapping into mine-scarred, abandoned lands to be used for renewable energy sources.
 The online platform is designed to help investors and stakeholders identify issues with relevant policies, processes, and infrastructure to advance the development of renewable energy sources.